fabricecaruso/es-theme-minimal/README.md

 2019/06/07

-Added background from theme version 1.0 as default (the hexagons) Reencoded some files that were named as PNG but were JPG files
+Added background image from theme version 1.0 as default (the hexagons) Reencoded some files that were named as PNG but actually contained JPG.

+2019/06/09

+Added CPS1, CPS2, CPS3 system icons, recolored them (thank you anthonycaccese for your ArtBook theme) Readded Odyssey2 system icon, after recoloring

 # Preview

 Get in touch with the original theme author in [this thread via RetroPie Forum](https://retropie.org.uk/forum/topic/12435/)

-### `V2.xml` theme
+### `V2.xml` theme (default)

 ![](https://i.imgur.com/KEEBkcO.png)